mas-bandwidth/gafferongames/content/post/client_server_connection.md

 Under such a situation there is no need for keep-alive packets.
 If at any point packets stop being received from the other side then the connection simply times out.
 No packets for 5 seconds is a good timeout value in my opinion, but you can be more aggressive if you want.

 When a client slot times out on the server, it becomes available for other clients to connect.
 When the client times out, it transitions to an error state.

-I like to maintain an timeout error state for each state a client can time out from, so it's clear looking at the error state how the timeout occured.
-This becomes important as the connection state machine become more complex.
+## Connection State Machine

+...

 ## How Many Clients Per-Server?

 How many client slots should you open?
 That depends entirely on the game.
 I recommend the approach in this article for games with [2,64] clients per-server.
 Any more than 64 and you start creeping in to MMO territory where the best practice may differ from what is presented here.
 You'll notice that most first person shooters in 2016 are in this range.
 For example, [Battlefield 1](https://en.wikipedia.org/wiki/Battlefield_1) has a maximum of 64 players.

 This is a far cry from web development where [C10K is old hat](https://linuxjedi.co.uk/posts/2015/Feb/14/why-the-c10k-problem-is-important/).
 What's going on?
-Why are these game servers able to handle only a tiny fraction of the number of connected clients as web servers from the late 90s?
+Why are game servers able to handle only a tiny fraction of the number of connected clients of a web server from the late 90s? :)

 The key thing to remember is that a game server represents a shared instance of the game world where players can directly interact with each other.
+Shooting enemies, helping teammates, fighting against the same AIs and inhabiting the same world.
+Any change made by one player must be reflected to the rest of the players in that instance.
-The game server doesn't just handle requests and responses but runs a simulation of the entire game world that steps forward 60 times per-second.
-The whole game, player processing, shooting, hit detection, scripting, physics and AIs.

-Because of this, game servers are completely stateful, not stateless, and tend to be simulation bound, not I/O bound.
-Effort spent optimizing game servers is less about reducing I/O overhead, but on how cheaply the game simulation can be made to run, so more game server instances, and therefore more players, can be handled by the same amount of dedicated server hardware.
+Each client slot corresponds to a player in that game instance.
+This isn't a stateless system.
+This isn't request/response.
+The game server runs a simulation of the entire game world that steps forward 60 times per-second.
+The server _is_ the game.
+Because of this, game servers tend to be simulation, not I/O bound.
+Effort spent optimizing game servers is all about how cheaply the game simulation can be made to run, so more game server instances, and therefore more players, can be handled by the same amount of hardware.

 In most cases each client slot corresponds to a connected player in the game.
 For this reason it's good for clients to know which client slot they are assigned to, so they know if they are player 1, player 2 or player n.
 By convention, player numbers are usually considered to be client index + 1.